Image of GILEAD HIV Logo

 Data suggest, however, that many people are not following these HIV testing guidelines.

-• From 2016 to 2017, data showed that less than 40% of people in the US have ever been tested for HIV2
+• In 2021, it was estimated that only 35% of people in the US had ever been tested for HIV2,*

-• From 2016 to 2017, data showed that only 26% of people in the US recommended for annual HIV testing in 7 states with a disproportionate rural HIV burden were tested in the prior year2
+• From 2016 to 2017, data showed that only 26% of people in the US recommended for annual HIV testing in 7 states with a disproportionate rural HIV burden were tested in the prior year7

-• A US survey conducted between 2006 and 2016 showed that among adults aged 18 and older who were ever tested for HIV, the median time since their last test was nearly 3 years6
+• A US survey conducted between 2006 and 2016 showed that among adults aged 18 and older who were ever tested for HIV, the median time since their last test was nearly 3 years7

-• A higher percentage of Black Americans (57%) reported having ever been tested for HIV compared to that of Hispanic/Latino Americans (47%) or White Americans (35%)6
+• A higher percentage of Black Americans (57%) reported having ever been tested for HIV compared to that of Hispanic/Latino Americans (47%) or White Americans (35%)8

-• Despite higher rates of HIV in the Southern US, people there were generally no more likely to report having ever been tested (42% compared to 43% in the West, 38% in the Northeast, and 33% in the Midwest)6,8
+• Despite higher rates of HIV in the Southern US, people there were generally no more likely to report having ever been tested (42% compared to 43% in the West, 38% in the Northeast, and 33% in the Midwest)8,9

-• 58% of men in the US with other recent HIV-related risk behaviors (such as multiple female sex partners) reported having ever been tested for HIV, but only 37% had been tested within the past 12 months6
+• 58% of men in the US with other recent HIV-related risk behaviors (such as multiple female sex partners) reported having ever been tested for HIV, but only 37% had been tested within the past 12 months8

 Barriers to HIV Testing

 In the early days of HIV, there were few treatment options, and a positive test result was seen as a death sentence.
-Things have changed dramatically since then, and with the proper care, people can live with HIV for many years.9,10 In order to receive such care, however, people must first get tested for HIV.1 Research has shown that fear and stigma as well as perceived cost and perceived lack of risk prevent many people from seeking the HIV testing they need.11
+Things have changed dramatically since then, and with the proper care, people can live with HIV for many years.10,11 In order to receive such care, however, people must first get tested for HIV.1 Research has shown that fear and stigma as well as perceived cost and perceived lack of risk prevent many people from seeking the HIV testing they need.12

 One study published in 2019 asked men and women aged 19 to 64 living in the Southern US why they hadn’t been tested for HIV and had them rank possible reasons.
 Concerns about cost and insurance reimbursements were ranked highest followed by not knowing where to receive HIV care and not feeling at risk for HIV.
 Fear of the testing procedure and the results were also on the list.
 Some of the other barriers identified in the study highlight the stigma that still surrounds both HIV and HIV testing.
-Participants feared that HIV testing reflected poorly on them as a person, that they’d be judged by their healthcare provider, and that other people would find out about the test.11
+Participants feared that HIV testing reflected poorly on them as a person, that they’d be judged by their healthcare provider, and that other people would find out about the test.12

 A 2017 survey of young people aged 18 to 30 in the US found similar results.
 Of those surveyed, more than half (54%) had never been tested for HIV.
 When asked why, 67% of those not tested said they didn’t think they were at risk for HIV, and 41% said a doctor had never suggested HIV testing.
-Other reasons for not getting tested included feeling embarrassed, not knowing where to go, cost or privacy concerns, and fear of the test results.12
+Other reasons for not getting tested included feeling embarrassed, not knowing where to go, cost or privacy concerns, and fear of the test results.13

-A separate US survey from 2014 to 2015 of people over the age of 18 found that many (65%) would like their physician to recommend HIV testing, and 85% said they would be “likely or very likely” to accept an HIV test if their physician offered it.13
+A separate US survey from 2014 to 2015 of people over the age of 18 found that many (65%) would like their physician to recommend HIV testing, and 85% said they would be “likely or very likely” to accept an HIV test if their physician offered it.14

-HIV TESTING IN
+HIV TESTING RATES IN

-THE US BY AGE, 2018
+THE US BY AGE, 2021*

 Bar Graph Showing HIV Testing in the US By Age, 2018Bar Graph Showing HIV Testing in the US By Age, 2018